Dobbs v. Jackson Women's Health Organization: Evolution of the composition of the Supreme Court

-In 2016, Senate Republicans led by majority leader Mitch McConnell prevented then-President Barack Obama from filling the vacancy left by the death of Justice Antonin Scalia.
-This allowed President Donald Trump to fill the vacancy with Justice Neil Gorsuch the following year, and initiated the ideological shift of the court with respect to abortion rights.
 The court appeared to shift further in 2018, when Kennedy retired and was replaced by Brett Kavanaugh, a known Casey opponent.
-Because of Roberts's stated positions, he was considered the "swing vote" in abortion cases, but his strong support for upholding even wrongly decided cases would make it difficult for Roe or Casey to be challenged.
+Because of Roberts's stated positions, he was considered the "swing vote" in abortion cases, but it was thought that his strong support for upholding even wrongly decided cases would make it difficult for Roe or Casey to be challenged.
 Nevertheless, several Republican-majority states passed bills restricting abortion, anticipating a potential shift in the Supreme Court and providing possible case vehicles for bringing the issue to it.

 When Amy Coney Barrett replaced Ruth Bader Ginsburg in late 2020, the Court's ideological makeup shifted further, creating a 6–3 conservative majority and providing an opportunity to additionally limit or even overturn Roe and Casey by moving Roberts out of the "swing vote" role.
-Ginsburg had generally been in the majority of past Supreme Court cases that enjoined stricter abortion laws.
+Ginsburg had generally been in the majority of past Supreme Court cases that struck down stricter abortion laws.
 Conversely, Barrett held anti-abortion views; in 1998, she wrote in a law journal article that abortion is "always immoral".

+Other factors also contributed to the Court's changing stance.
+During the Obama administration the Alliance for Defending Freedom (ADF) brought five successful cases to the Supreme Court to give more weight to religious faith and challenged previous case law on the separation of church and state.
+After Trump's inauguration, the ADF and the Federalist Society reportedly began working in secret with Christian and conservative politicians and lawyers to establish a network, similar to the ACLU's, to push challenges to Roe while introducing state legislation to reduce the period for abortion to 15 weeks or less.
+These bills were to be introduced in states where they would have a high chance of being upheld by state and lower federal courts, so as to set up a case vehicle to reach the Supreme Court.
+They found the most likely route to success with Mississippi, given that it had only one abortion center, Jackson's Women's Health, which performed abortions only up to the 16th week.
+The ADF believed that while a 15-week bill would affect only a small number of women, it would be the most palatable to the Supreme Court in a split-circuit scenario.